bjohnson-va/pmcli/README.md

 Overrides:
-> In the example above, when the endpoint `Campaigns.List` is hit, the mock server will generate a response for that endpoint but will replace value with the one provided.
+> In the example above, when the endpoint `Campaigns.List` is hit, the mock server will generate a response for that endpoint but will replace values with the ones provided.

-> So, if the generate response would normally look like:
+> So, if the generated response normally looked like:
 ```json
 {
   "campaigns": [